-Sometimes the best cake comes from throwing together left over ingredients to clean out my fridge, which happens to consist of ripe mango and peaches, and left over mascarpone cheese from last week Peaches and Cream Pie.
-That was how this delicious Tropical Peach Mango Coconut Cake was born.
-It was also adapted from my Peach Coffee Cake but with a tropical twist.
+Sometimes the best cake comes from throwing together left over ingredients to clean out my fridge, which happens to consist of ripe mango and peaches, and leftover mascarpone cheese from this Peaches and Cream Pie.
+It was also adapted from my Peach Coffee Cake but with the tropical flavor amped up.

-- Coconut oil is usually liquid at temperature hotter than 76°F. So if you’re baking on a hot day, no need to melt your coconut oil in the microwave, just pour out and measure.
+- Coconut oil – is usually liquid at temperature hotter than 76°F. So if you’re baking on a hot day, no need to melt your coconut oil in the microwave, just pour out and measure.
+If it is a cold day and your coconut oil is solid, just melt it in the microwave.
+If you need to make a substitution, I recommend a flavorless oil like vegetable or canola.

 Ingredients